adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 - To ensure that content from our Site is presented most effectively for you and your computer;
 - To enable you to search for information on our Site;
-- To improve our Site.
+- To improve our Site;
+- To enable us to deliver our services to you.

 ### Emails